My shopping cart

 Executive Director

 Zoe Hollomon is a multi-racial black, queer, activist and abolitionist.
 She is the eldest of 3 siblings and comes from a long line of freedom fighters.
 Zoe was born in Duluth, MN but grew up mainly in NY (Buffalo and NYC).
 Zoe has over 20 years' experience organizing with grassroots organizations on the East Coast and Midwest, building organizations to influence decision-making in food, farming and environmental related policy.
-Zoe is a founding member of Rootsprings Farm & Retreat Cooperative in MN, which produces fruit and is a place for healing retreat for BIPOC and LGBTQIA+ people and organizations.
-Zoe is a proud co-founder and Executive Director of the Midwest Farmers of Color Collective and directs the organization’s policy work, fundraising and land fund development.
-She is humbled and amazed by the ingenuity, courage and wisdom of the farmers and cultivators she organizes with.
+She moved back to MN in 2012 and has since worked advocating and organizing for justice in local, regional and national contexts.
+Zoe is a founding member of Rootsprings Farm & Retreat Cooperative in MN, which produces fruit and is a healing retreat space for BIPOC and LGBTQIA+ people and organizations.
+Zoe is a proud co-founder of the Midwest Farmers of Color Collective and in her role as the Executive Director, she leads the organization’s policy work and fundraising & development.
+She is humbled and amazed by the ingenuity, courage and wisdom of the farmers and cultivators MFCC works with.

 Zoe serves on the Union of Concerned Scientists Transformational Farm Bill Advisory Committee, with other partner organizations fighting for a just transition of our food and agricultural systems.
-She has worked served on the Homegrown Minneapolis Food Policy Council and does consulting in Racial Equity in Food Systems.
-She is a visual artist and proud member of the Subversive Sirens, a MN based Synchronized Swimming team committed to black liberation, equity in aquatics, queer visibility and radical body acceptance.
+She has served on the Homegrown Minneapolis Food Policy Council and does consulting in Racial Equity in Food Systems.
+Zoe is also a visual artist and a proud member of the Subversive Sirens, a MN based Synchronized Swimming team committed to black liberation, equity in aquatics, queer visibility, and radical body acceptance.
 Zoe received her B.S. in Urban & Regional Planning from Cornell University in 2001 and an M.S. from Southern New Hampshire University in Community Economic Development in 2007.

 Operations & Organizational Development Lead, MFCC